dougeby/IntuneDocs/intune-azure/manage-devices/use-full-or-selective-wipe-on-devices-using-microsoft-intune.md

 ---
 # required metadata

-title: Full or selective wipe on devices using Intune | Intune Azure preview | Microsoft Docs
+title: Full or selective wipe on devices using IntunetitleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Learn how to do a selective wipe of company data on a device or to do a full wipe to factory reset the device."
 keywords:
 author: staciebarker